 - Wrongful death

-Some cases involve areas of law that are complex and changing, are based on fact patterns that require significant time to evaluate, or raise novel questions that do not readily appear to follow clear precedent.
-For these reasons and others, it may be a wise use of court resources for the state or federal court to retain a special master with experience in the substantive area of law at issue in the case to oversee discovery, hold a hearing, develop recommended findings of fact or produce a recommended legal holding for the court to review.
+Some cases involve either areas of law that are complex and changing, facts that require significant time to evaluate, or novel questions that do not readily appear to parallel clear precedent.
+In these cases, a state or federal court can retain a special master with experience in the substantive area of law at issue in the case.
+The special master assists the court with matters related to the master’s area of expertise.
+He or she may oversee discovery, hold a hearing, develop recommended findings of fact, or produce a recommended legal holding for the court to review.